unipv-larl/llms-ag/README.md

 **Towards the Semi-Automated Population of the Ancient Greek WordNet**

-⚠️ This repository is associated with a paper currently under submission.
-The results and methods may be subject to revision.
+This repository is associated with a paper presented at the 2025 CLiC-it conference.

 This repository contains the datasets, fine-tuning data, and code used to explore the use of large language models (LLMs) in semi-automating the population of the Ancient Greek WordNet (AGWN) through synonym generation.